hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 If you are installing HP Helion OpenStack with KVM hypervisor support, you must configure your network as shown in the following diagram.

-Network architecture diagram for KVM

 <a href="javascript:window.open('/content/documentation/media/topology_kvm.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for KVM network architecture.</a>(opens in a new window)

 You are responsible for providing the internal and external customer router and making sure the external, IPMI, and service networks are routed to and from the management network.

-The Service network is for trusted VMs in overcloud to communicate with cloud infrastructure components in undercloud.
-The service network is used by all services for accessing the logging, monitoring as well as customer provided network services such as NTP and LDAP.
-VMs will need to add a NIC and attach a VLAN address to get access.
-Authentication is through the Identity Management service, where this Neutron Provider Network is defined for a single project.

 **Notes:**

-- DVR is used to route traffic between VMs and outside the cloud.
-Thus, every Compute Node has a connection to the external network.
+- Distributed Virtual Routing (DVR) is used to route traffic between VMs and outside the cloud.
+As such, every Compute Node has a connection to the external network.
 - Access to OpenStack service APIs is from the management network.
-- The network path for platform service log messages is from the VM, to the service network (installed as a second vnic), to the Customer Router, to  the management network, to the Under Cloud RabbitMQ, to LogStash.
+- The network path for platform service log messages is from the VM, to the service network (installed as a second vNIC), to the Customer Router, to  the management network, to the undercloud RabbitMQ, to LogStash.

 #### Preparing the network for an ESX installation <a name="network_ESX"></a>

 If you are installing HP Helion OpenStack for ESX hypervisor support, you must configure your network as shown in the following diagram.

-Netowrk architecture diagram for ESX network
 <a href="javascript:window.open('/content/documentation/media/topology_esx.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX network architecture.</a>(opens in a new window)

 ##### Installing networks for ESX #####